IQSS/dataverse/doc/sphinx-guides/source/developers/containers.rst

 Configuring Persistent Volumes and Solr master node recovery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Solr requires backing up the search index to persistent storage.
-For our proof of concept, we configure a hostPath, which allows solr containers to access the hosts' file system, for our Solr containers backups.
-To read more about OpenShift/Kubernetes' persistent volumes, please visit https://kubernetes.io/docs/concepts/storage/persistent-volumes
+For our proof of concept, we configure a hostPath, which allows Solr containers to access the hosts' file system, for our Solr containers backups.
+To read more about OpenShift/Kubernetes' persistent volumes, please visit: https://kubernetes.io/docs/concepts/storage/persistent-volumes

 To allow containers to use a host's storage, we need to allow access to that directory first.
 In this example, we expose /tmp/share to the containers::

 # mkdir /tmp/share